Rogomi/RCF-Mobile-Documentation/IOS-Docs/ios.md

   - `tableView(_, heightForHeaderInSection) -> CGFloat`
   - `tableView(_, heightForFooterInSection) -> CGFloat`

-- **HROvertimeListViewController** - a view where the user can search for the past overtime requests of a suer.
+- **HROvertimeListViewController** - a view where the user can search for the past overtime requests of a user.
   ##### Methods
   - `updateOvertimes()`
   - `getFilteredOvertimes()`